sickrov/sickrov.github.io/README.md

 ```

 #### How to encrypt the ETCD
-Create a directory in /etc/kubernetes ; in this case you will name it as etcd so you have:
+Create a directory in /etc/kubernetes ; in this case you will name it as etcd, so you have:
 ```
 /etc/kubernetes/etcd
 ```